itsvvill/stockUp/README.md

 ## Features to be implemented

+- Social signup and login from Google, Facebook accounts
 - Sorting and filtering for transactions by date, amount, name, category
 - Storing a list of stocks selected by user
 - Conditionally showing user stock details if the stock is up